Veterinary advice should always be followed where health issues have been identified.

 To increase forage intake without weight gain, feetfirst™hay can be soaked before feeding.

 Laboratory analysis alone does not provide enough information to choose the right feed.
 Different ingredients in bagged feeds will raise blood sugars at different rates (Pagan, 2014).
 This can cause problems because the overall nutritional analysis may indicate low sugar and starch levels but may still cause a rapid rise in insulin levels and trigger laminitis.
+Haylage has been observed to produce a bigger insulin response than hay, even if the sugar content is lower.

 Also, some feed ingredients can increase chewing rates causing insulin levels to rise more rapidly.
 Inclusion of molasses (which is 64% sugar on a Dry Matter basis) can increase intake rates of some feed ingredients by 49% causing a large increase in blood glucose levels (Pagan, 2014).